AtomMaterialUI/material-theme-docs/docs/about-subscription-model.md

 Working on the Material Theme and Atom Material Plugins is a wonderful experience!
 I am in charge of my own products, deciding what features will be and need to be fixed, all the while listening to user feedback to constantly try to improve.

-But all of this has a price, and it is at the cost of many many days and nights, with only myself and JetBrains's source code to figure out how to make stuff how I want.
+But all of this has a price, and it is at the cost of many, many days and nights, with only myself and JetBrains's source code to figure out how to make stuff how I want.
 And all of this is the work of one-guy only, myself.
 Not a company, not a group of devs, but just one man that worked during his free time only to make beautiful things for himself and for others.

 So, I pondered for a while, but could never do it, because I was afraid of the users' reaction.
 But after 4 years, I think I should be allowed to think about myself for a bit.

 So here we are today, I'm asking of you, if you like or liked the Material Theme, see this as a token of appreciation for all the work done, not only as a capitalist, lucrative move.